Transcript: Are Avocados Bad for You?

-Published just last year, an in vitro evaluation of the genotoxicity of avocado fruit in human white blood cells.
-This study was not funded by the avocado commission; maybe its Big Salsa trying to muscle in on the guac market.
+Published just last year, an “In vitro Evaluation of the genotoxicity of Avocado…fruit in Human [white blood cells].”
+This study was not funded by the Avocado Commission; maybe Big Salsa is trying to muscle in on the guac market?

-A simple experiment.
-They took normal human cells.
-And the easiest way to get human cells is to just take a blood sample.
-It’s kind of the easy way out—that’s what I did for my research work at Cornell.
+Simple experiment: they took normal human cells—and the easiest way to get human cells is to just take a blood sample.
+It’s kind of the easy way out; that’s what I did for my research work at Cornell.

-Conclusion: Their study suggests that extracts of avocado fruit can potentially indusce significant genomic instability and some genetic damage in human white blood cells.
+Conclusion: their “study suggests that extracts of…avocado fruit…can potentially induce significant genomic instability and some genetic damage in human [white blood cells].”

-Why do they say potentially—we could see it with our own eyes.
+Why do they say “potentially induce”?
+I mean, we could see it with our own eyes.
 Because it was an in vitro evaluation.
 These were human cells, but they were outside the body.
-Even people that love guacamole don’t shoot it up like heroin, you eat it.
-So before it can affect our blood cells it hits stomach acid.
-Then digestive enzymes.
-Then our liver is a carcinogen detoxifying machine!
-And only then, do food compounds get to circulate throughout our body.
+Even people that love guacamole don’t shoot it up like heroin; you eat it.
+So, before it gets near our blood cells, it hits stomach acid.
+Then, digestive enzymes.
+Then, our liver is a carcinogen-detoxifying machine!
+And only then do food compounds get to circulate throughout our body.

-So, we don’t know what happens when when we eat it, but if the same effect occurs on body cells in vivo, meaning inside the body, then it could result in loss of function, cell death or transformation into cancer.
+So, we don’t know what happens when we just eat it, but if the same effect occurs on body cells in vivo—meaning inside the body—then it could result in loss of function, cell death, or transformation into cancer.
 And if it did the same thing to our sperm or eggs, it could lead to infertility, abortions, miscarriages, or birth defects.

 The bottom line: we don’t know what avocado consumption can do inside the body, but until the jury is in, I think it’s reasonable, given these new data, for people to consider reducing their intake.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.